MrDmitry/aidenhale.dev/web/data/takes/monorepo/README.md

 Is it easy to manage?
 Manually - annoying; automated - same as monorepo.

 But it's much easier to reason about "integration" when it is separate from "development".
-And I'm not advocating for "manual integration" or "big bang integration" or any other monicker of "future me will handle it", I'm only separating integration onto its own timeline, when compared with a monorepo it will barely affect the "feature delivery" timeline.
+And I'm not advocating for "manual integration" or "big bang integration" or any other moniker of "future me will handle it", I'm only separating integration onto its own timeline, when compared with a monorepo it will barely affect the "feature delivery" timeline.